AnirudhaBidave/Linux_assignemt/README.md

     esac
 done
 ```
-to execute this file first we have change permitions of this file using this command <br>
+to execute this file first we have change permission of this file using this command <br>
 ```chmod a+x uncompressfile.sh```<br>
 now we can execute this as  ```./uncompressfile.sh``` after execution of this shell script it will find the fill name research, determine the compression type and uncompress the file.